Cozy Cardio Is Here — and It’s a Game Changer

 Here’s why we love it

 As Zuckerbrow says, so many women have had unpleasant, maybe even disordered, relationships to exercise.
-But it doesn’t have to be something we do to “counteract” a heavy meal, or in order to “get a six pack”, or because we “need to hit our goals."
+But it doesn’t have to be something we do to “counteract” a heavy meal, or to “get a six pack”, or because we “need to hit our goals."
 It can just be something we do in the name of overall health — physical and mental.

 There’s also the time factor, especially for women.
 The New York Times recently published a piece about how even exercise has a gender gap.
-Women have less time to work out, so a lot of are naturally embracing this approach to exercise (which may involve forgoing the gym clothes, fitting in a quick burst of movement in the middle of the day as opposed to having a whole gym session) for purely logistical reasons.
+Women have less time to work out, so a lot of them are naturally embracing this approach to exercise (which may involve forgoing the gym clothes, fitting in a quick burst of movement in the middle of the day as opposed to having a whole gym session) for purely logistical reasons.

-But cozy cardio brings the mental reframe: Even if we’ve already been defaulting to a less-is-more take on fitness, branding it cozy cardio gives us permission to just accept that.
+But cozy cardio brings the mental reframe: Even if we’ve already been defaulting to a less-is-more take on fitness, branding it cozy cardio gives us permission to accept that.
 It’s okay if we only exercised for 15 minutes, or did something that would allow us to move from workout to meeting without requiring a change of clothes.
 It’s not “cheating” or “doing it halfway," it’s cozy cardio.
 And it’s enough.

 Zara Hanawalt is a freelance journalist and mom of twins.
 She's written for outlets like Parents, MarieClaire, Elle, Cosmopolitan, Motherly, and many others.
 In her (admittedly limited!) free time, she enjoys cooking, reading, trying new restaurants, and traveling with her family.